bsgreenb/Open-Textbooks/README.md

 * Help keep the scrapers up to date, as the bookstore software changes every couple of years.
 * Find any bugs in the code.
 I'm sure there are some, and there are definitely lots of places where the code can be simplified/improved.

-## Contact Info
+## Contact Info / Support

 Contact me at ben@textyard.com with any questions.
-I'm happy to help with whatever!
+I'm happy to help with whatever.
+If you're going to contact me for help with fixing bugs, please provide the following info (if you don't know how to provide this info, let me know I can point you in the right direction):

+1. Verification that your proxy config is working.
+2. A complete description of when the bug happens.
+Does it happen with all schools, just schools of this type,  or does it only happen for a particular set of schools?
+Does the issue depend on whether you access the data with the browser vs. my code?
+Does the issue depend on whether your proxy is enabled?
+3. Complete cURL HTTP request/response logs and side-by-side complete browser HTTP request/response logs (from Chrome Dev Tools or Firebug).

 ## Additional Resources